jamestharpe/jamestharpe.com/content/pal-tracker.md

 # PAL Tracker

-PAL Tracker is an example app used to show basic application management and deployment strategies in Cloud Foundry.
+PAL Tracker is an example app used to show basic application management and deployment strategies in [Cloud Foundry](cloud-foundry.md) with [Java](java.md).
 [PAL Tracker code](https://github.com/jamestharpe/pal-tracker) is available on my GitHub.